-- 1. To use either a VGA or HDMI cord to connect your laptop select on the panel which section of the wall you would like to plug your computer into.
+- 1. To use either a VGA or HDMI cord to connect your laptop, select on the panel which section of the wall you would like to plug your computer into.
 We have three wall plates: left, right, and center. - 2.
-Retrieve the proper cord (see picture of tower for location) and plug it into the port of the computer you would like to present from as well as the proper port in the wall outlet that you selected.
+Retrieve the proper cord (see picture of tower for location) and plug it first into the port of the computer you would like to present from and then into the proper port in the wall outlet you selected.
 You are now connected to the projector. - 3.
-The volume on your presentation can be adjusted by tapping the volume icon on the top right of the panel.
-4. Don't forget to turn the projector off when you have finished presenting by tapping the off button on the touch panel.
-Unplug any cords, dongles, etc, return them to their proper place in the closet, and close the doors.
+The volume on your presentation can be adjusted by tapping the volume icon on the top right of the panel. - 4.
+Do not forget to turn the projector off when you have finished presenting by tapping the Off button on the touch panel.
+Unplug any cords, dongles, etc., return them to their proper place in the closet, and close the doors.